Trial Search Results

 10. At least 4 weeks (from first dose) elapsed from donor lymphocyte infusion (DLI)

-11. Subject has adequate renal function, which is defined as:
+11. Participants have adequate renal function, which is defined as:

 - Creatinine clearance calculated using the Schwartz formula, or radioisotope